-Given that the program includes very large custom projects and that the program plans to roll out several new initiatives to better serve specific customer groups, we plan to conduct most research activities, including impact and free ridership analyses, annually.
+Given that the program includes very large custom projects and that the program plans to roll out several new initiatives to better serve specific customer groups, we plan to conduct impact research activities - annually.
 This approach will ensure that any year-to-year variations due to individual projects will not affect future years.

 Coordination